joaogdfaero/editora_livros/README.md

 <!-- ABOUT THE PROJECT -->
-## Algumas Funcionalidades :iphone:
+## Some Features :iphone:
-Validação de CPF e geração de relatório com livros publicados pelo autor.            |  Filtragem dos livros por título ou autor.
+CPF validation and generation of a report with books published by the author.            |  Filtering books by title or author.
 :-------------------------:|:-------------------------:
 ![1](https://user-images.githubusercontent.com/103076610/222918236-05a2fab0-833b-40cb-bfef-cf8ff15a0ebd.gif)  |  ![2](https://user-images.githubusercontent.com/103076610/222918487-3a0310d8-d300-4ef5-a1c5-dc62c4f9dec4.gif)

-## Etapas do Projeto :ballot_box_with_check:
+## Project Stages :ballot_box_with_check:
 ### 1 - CRUDs
-- Cadastrar Autores
+- Register Authors
-- Cadastrar Livros vinculando com Autor
+- Register Books linked to an Author
-- Cadastrar Fornecedores com uma Conta
+- Register Suppliers with an Account
-- Cadastrar Peças vinculando com Fornecedor
+- Register Parts linked to a Supplier

-### 2 - Implementar as APIs
+### 2 - Implement APIs
-- Cadastrar Autores
+- Register Authors
-- Cadastrar Livros vinculando com Autor
+- Register Books linked to an Author
-- Cadastrar Fornecedores com uma Conta
+- Register Suppliers with an Account
-- Cadastrar Peças vinculando com Fornecedor
+- Register Parts linked to a Supplier

-### 3. Roles (Regras)
+### 3. Roles (Rules)
-- ### Alterar
+- ### Modify
-  - Adicionar campo CNPJ em Fornecedor
+  - Add CNPJ field in Supplier
-  - Adicionar campo Dígito Verificador em Conta
+  - Add Check Digit field in Account
-  - Adicionar campo ISBN em Livro
+  - Add ISBN field in Book
-  - Adicionar campo CPF em Autor
+  - Add CPF field in Author
   -
-- ### Calcular
+- ### Calculate
-  - Dígito Verificador em Conta (pesquisar como calcular esse dígito verificador)
+  - Check Digit in Account (research how to calculate this check digit)

-- ### Validar
+- ### Validate
-  - CNPJ em Fornecedor
+  - CNPJ in Supplier
-  - ISBN em Livro
+  - ISBN in Book
-  - CPF em Autor
+  - CPF in Author

-### 4. Filtros
+### 4. Filters
-- ### Adicionar
+- ### Add
-  - Campo título em Livro
+  - Title field in Book
-  - Campo nome em Peça
+  - Name field in Part

-- ### Filtrar
+- ### Filter
-  - Fornecedor por nome
+  - Supplier by name
-  - Fornecedor por número da conta em Conta
+  - Supplier by account number in Account
-  - Livros por título
+  - Books by title
-  - Livros por nome em Autor
+  - Books by name in Author

-### 5. Relatórios
+### 5. Reports
-- ### Adicionar
+- ### Add
-  - Campo valor em Peça
+  - Value field in Part
-- ### Relatório
+- ### Report
-  - Autor (com todas as informações com seu Livros (com todas as informações) e o total de Livros publicado
+  - Author (with all information including their Books (with all information) and the total number of published Books
 </font>